-LCH maintains central bank accounts for concentration purposes in pounds sterling with the Bank of England, Euros with the De Nederlandsche Bank, Canadian dollars with the Bank of Canada, Australian dollars with the Reserve Bank of Australia, Norwegian Kroner with Norges Bank, Swedish Kroner with Sveriges Riksbank and Swiss Francs with the Swiss National Bank.
+LCH continually expands its network of central banks where opportunity exists and it currently maintains central bank accounts for concentration purposes in pounds sterling with the Bank of England, Euros with the De Nederlandsche Bank, Canadian dollars with the Bank of Canada, Australian dollars with the Reserve Bank of Australia, Norwegian Kroner with Norges Bank, Swedish Kroner with Sveriges Riksbank and Swiss Francs with the Swiss National Bank.
 Commercial banks are utilised as concentration banks for United States dollars and other currencies where LCH has no central bank account.
 Commercial concentration banks are subject to specific credit and operational criteria as laid out in LCH's internal risk policies.